Contigliano

-Contigliano is a comune (municipality) in the Province of Rieti in the Italian region of Latium, located about 60 km northeast of Rome and about 8 km west of Rieti.
+Contigliano is a comune (municipality) in the Province of Rieti in the Italian region of Lazio, located about 60 km northeast of Rome and about 8 km west of Rieti.

 Contigliano borders the following municipalities: Casperia, Colli sul Velino, Cottanello, Greccio, Montasola, Rieti.

 The most important church in town is the church of San Michele Arcangelo.
 Among the other churches, is the church of Sant'Antonio, San Lorenzo, and the Abbey of San Pastore.

 Transport

 Contigliano has a station on the Terni–Sulmona railway, with trains to Terni, Rieti and L'Aquila.